 The Man Behind the Mansion

-Ira L. Rennert, the owner of the Sagaponack property, was hardly known outside his own private circles until news of his building plans hit the East End earlier last year like a hurricane.
+Ira L. Rennert, the owner of the Sagaponack property, was hardly known outside his private circles until news of his building plans hit the East End earlier last year like a hurricane.

 The Sagaponack Homeowners Association and several nearby neighbors have hired John F. Shea III of the Twomey, Latham, Shea & Kelley law firm in Riverhead to represent them in arguments before Southampton’s Board of Zoning and Appeals.